hellicott/IntermediateCSharp/README.md

 }
 ```
 The above function is good, but if we wanted to also have a `Triple` or `Quadruple` function we'd have a lot
-of code duplication but hardly any changes.
+of code duplication with hardly any changes.

 Instead we might want to use a lambda function: